rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ![](assets/grafik9.png)

 Benerator reads the metadata for the table credit_card from a database.
-This results in descriptive metadata , saying that a credit_card entity has three attributes: issuer and number of type string and validUntil of type date.
+This results in descriptive metadata, saying that a credit_card entity has three attributes: issuer and number of type string and validUntil of type date.
 All of them may not be null and the issuer attribute has a maximum length of 20 characters, the number of 16 characters.